AboutA bit about Samantha's story and background

 So now I find myself in this incredible place of being a wife and a mother and now, strangely enough an author and international speaker!
 Wow.
 I am sure that God has a sense of humour and I am also sure that my high school teachers would be more shocked than I am right now.

-Let me share with you a little of how I like to spend my time.
-One of my favourite pastimes would be joining with my family and friends around the dinning room table playing board games – at times this can be very competitive but it’s always fun.
+Let me share with you a little about how I like to spend my time.
+One of my favourite pastimes would be joining with my family and friends around the dining room table playing board games – at times this can be very competitive but it’s always fun.
 I also love being in the garden whether planting or raking up the leaves.

 I love watching old movies and TV shows and to the amazement of my children it does not matter how many times I have seen a movie or show, I can cry at the same place every time.
 While I am driving it is not uncommon for me to turn on the radio and listen to the old classics – I love the 60’s and early 70’s music!

-In 2008 my husband and I started a charity “Go the Extra Mile”.
+In 2008 my husband and I started a charity “Go the Extra Mile”, which is now in the hands of ‘Hope Builders International’.

 Peter and I have always wanted to help those in more need than us.
 I think of all the help I had growing up and in some places around the world that help is not available.